oahayder/self/README.md

 Happiness and fulfillment is most important in life.
 Challenging my friends, my coworkers and my self constantly is how I know to build a culture of happiness and fulfilment.

-## Strengths

-Strong tech background.
-I've been apart from the

-## Weaknesses

 ## My role at work
 Maximizing the long-term value add of my team.